seamusdemora/PiFormulae/LEDControlForRPi.md

 And so we may now have enough information to determine how these `dtparam` settings influence the operation of the GREEN/`act` & RED/`pwr` LEDs on the RPi board.
 Using a RPi 4B as the test platform, the following values of `_trigger` and `_activelow` were evaluated.
 Experiment with these if you wish; a reboot is required after each change to `/boot/config.txt`.

+NOTE: The following parameters & values were all tested & verified prior to the Aug 08 2022 firmware release.
+Unfortunately, this release *turned things upside down* for some models of Raspberry Pi with respect to control of the Red Power LED ([ref the Aug 21 bug report](https://github.com/raspberrypi/firmware/issues/1742)).
+Unless and until the Raspberry Pi organization settles on a stable configuration, there seems to be little point in updating it - the alternative that still seems to work consistently is the [`sysfs`  interface](#led-control-with-sysfs).

   * ```bash
     dtparam=act_led_trigger=none